davidchesnut/sp-general-docs/docs/how-to-customize-page-layouts-for-a-catalog-based-site-in-sharepoint-2013.md

 ```

 If the catalog item page layout was created automatically when the publishing site was connected to a catalog, or was created by selecting a remote catalog during page layout creation, the page layout also contains a Web Part Zone Snippet that contains a Catalog-Item Reuse Snippet that registers a data provider for the page.
-The Catalog-Item Reuse Snippet contains a  **UseSharedDataProvider** property, which is set to **False**.
+The Catalog-Item Reuse Snippet contains a **UseSharedDataProvider**property, which is set to**False**.
 The Web Part Zone Snippet can be deleted from the page layout.
 But, the Catalog-Item Reuse Snippet must be kept in the page layout markup for the page to display catalog items.
 When you create a page that uses this page layout, you can configure the Web Part so that it is hidden when a user views the page.

-> [!Important]
+> [!IMPORTANT]
 > If you create a new catalog item page layout, and you choose a content type instead of a remote catalog, you must include a Catalog-Item Reuse Snippet in the page layout.
 The following code shows the markup for the Catalog-Item Reuse Snippet as it appears inside the Web Part Zone Snippet.
 Replace  _ManagedPropertyName_ with the name of the managed property to display, replace _ResultSourceID_ with the GUID of the result source, and replace _CatalogURL_ with the URL of the catalog.